docker/docs/desktop/extensions-sdk/extensions/DISTRIBUTION.md

 ## Package your extension

 Docker Extensions are packaged as Docker images.
-The entire extension runtime including the UI, backend services (host or VM) and any necessary binary must be included in the extension image.
+The entire extension runtime including the UI, backend services (host or VM), and any necessary binary must be included in the extension image.
-Every extension image must contain a metadata.json file at the root of its filesystem that defines the [contents of the extension](METADATA.md).
+Every extension image must contain a metadata.json file at the root of its filesystem that defines the [contents of the extension](../architecture/metadata.md).

 The Docker image must have several [image labels](labels.md), providing information about the extension.